 Youth Summer Volunteer Program

 Youth ages 14-17 are permitted to volunteer at the hospital during the summer months.
 Volunteers will serve in areas throughout the hospital, and receive experience working in a clinical setting.
-Application and essay are required and must be mailed and postmarked by March 4, 2020.
+At this time, the Youth Summer Volunteer Program for 2021 is on hold due to COVID-19.
+Please check back later for updates.

 Awards & Recognition